swabhs/open-sesame/README.md

 `$MODEL = frameid`

 Frame identification is based on a bidirectional LSTM model.
 Targets and their respective lexical units need to be identified before this step.
 At test time, example-wise analysis is logged in the model directory.
-Exemplars can be used for frame identification using the ```--exemplar``` flag during training.
+Exemplars can be used for frame identification using the ```--exemplar``` flag during training, but do not help (in fact reduce performance to 88.17).

 ### 3. Argument (Frame-Element) Identification